 Another huge step in BJJ innovation is the 10th Planet Jiu-Jitsu Warmup series.
 In particular, it is a system of drills that go beyond one-step repetitions of techniques.
 The reasoning behind the system is that BJJ lacks a comprehensive drilling system like standup arts.
 For example, boxers and kickboxers can practice shadow boxing in order to fine-tune their technique.

 The inherent need for a partner in BJJ makes this kind of drilling impossible.
 However, Bravo’s logic states that working on predetermined scenarios can greatly increase muscle memory in grapplers.
 Following this train of thought, he developed a system of flow-based scenarios where both partners get to work.
 He utilizes the system mainly as a warm-up before class, evolving the flows with time.

 The EBI Revolution

 Finally, the latest !0th Planet Jiu-Jitsu revolution came in one of the most popular tournament formats of today.
 The Eddie Bravo Invitational or EBI is a professional submission only, No-Gi tournament featuring top-level grapplers.
 Despite being a platform for advertising his style of Jiu-Jitsu, it offers a great opportunity for grapplers to earn some money competing.

 The rules of the tournament are another innovation of Bravo’s, offering original overtime rounds in order to produce a clear winner.
 There are no draws under the EBI rules.
 There are no forbidden submissions during an initial 10 minute round.
 Unless someone taps or naps, overtime rounds take place.
 In overtime, competitors take turns in position-sparring-like situations, consisting of an armbar position (spiderweb) and back control.
 The way to win is by submission or the fastest escape time.

 EBI’s popularity is constantly growing and the tournament is streamed on UFC Fight Pass.
-A huge positive is the ruleset which has been accepted by competitions worldwide as one of the top tournament platforms.
+A huge positive is a ruleset that has been accepted by competitions worldwide as one of the top tournament platforms.
 Much like BJJ itself, 10th Planet keeps evolving and changing for the better as time passes by.